swatiriya/Contact-manager/README.md

 - Dedicated **All Contacts** page
 - Login and Signup placeholder pages (no backend)
 - Light / dark theme toggle
+- Moving background video (configurable) and an "About us" section on the home page

 ## Quick start